 Once a user is annoyed, he will leave your site immediately making your bounce rate on the higher side and giving you no business or time.
 Pop-ups have been a debate topic between website owners and marketers from a long time since they are also very good in increasing the subscriber list.

 If pop-ups are designed properly keeping it in synchronization with the brand theme, then they can be very useful.

 Generally, popups are awful for user experience and should be avoided.

 2. Add Live Chat to your Website

-With the changing times, the customer want their query to be resolved fast or else they switch.
-Visitors may get stuck at some place which you didn’t consider while designing or they get confused then they’ll leave if their query does not get resolved.
+With the changing times, the customer wants their query to be resolved fast, or else they switch.
+Visitors may get stuck at someplace which you didn’t consider while designing or they get confused then they’ll leave if their query does not get resolved.

 A live chat widget might help you in this case.
 You can answer all the queries of the customer keeping them engaged to your website and hence providing a better user experience.
 According to a study, 73% of customers were satisfied with their live chat experience, surpassing all other channels.
 By comparison, email and phone customer satisfaction rated just 61% and 44% satisfaction, respectively.

 You can use live chat widget on you product pages or check out pages to increase the conversion rate of your website.